-Under the direction of the Associate Director of Quality and Performance Improvement, the Improvement Advisor is uniquely positioned to drive improvement across PHC, our provider network, and the communities we serve.
+Under the direction of the Manager of Performance Improvement, the Improvement Advisor is uniquely positioned to drive improvement across PHC, our provider network, and the communities we serve.
 The Improvement Advisor will work internally and externally with provider practices and community partners to identify, plan, and facilitate quality improvement projects.
 Via individualized facilitation, this position will coach and train improvement teams to build team members’ quality improvement (QI) skills, develop their organizational capacity for QI work, and help them meet their specific QI goals.
-In addition to working directly with improvement teams, the Improvement Advisor will join PHC’s Performance Improvement training team, and will facilitate workshops and learning collaborative sessions on topics such as QI Basics, QI Measurement, Patient Experience, and Operational Excellence.
+In addition to working directly with improvement teams, the Improvement Advisor will join PHC’s Performance Improvement training team, and will facilitate workshops and learning collaborative sessions on topics such as improvement methodology, QI measurement, process improvement, project management, and change management.

 Education and Experience

 Bachelor’s degree is required; Master’s degree in healthcare or public health is strongly preferred.
 Practice coaching and/or practice improvement experience is desired.
 Experience working in primary care, safety-net clinics, and/or with vulnerable populations is desired.
 Special knowledge of primary care transformation tactics, such as building blocks, panel management, team-based care, access improvement, etc. is desired.